Mississippi Valley State University: Athletics

-In 1986, the men's basketball team received a 16 seed in the NCAA Men's Division I Basketball Championship.
-There, they faced #1 ranked Duke on national television in the first round.
-The Delta Devils almost became the first 16 seed to beat a 1 seed in NCAA Tournament history.
-They forced 23 turnovers and led 40–37 at the half before falling 85–78.

 In 2016, MVSU completed $17.5 million worth of renovations to the Harrison HPER Complex.
-The 87,042 square foot multi-purpose arena is home to MVSU men's basketball, women's basketball, volleyball, and commencement ceremonies.
+The 87,042 square foot multi-purpose arena is home to MVSU men's basketball, women's basketball, volleyball, commencement ceremonies, and other special events.
 The facility includes features such as fitness centers, an indoor walking track, and three technology HPER classrooms.

+Willie "Satellite" Totten, who was an assistant football coach at MVSU, was the college quarterback at the school when Jerry Rice played.
+The football stadium is named for them.
+Totten now coaches at Southern University in Louisiana.

 WVSD 91.7 FM

 MVSU's on-campus public radio station is WVSD 91.7 FM.
 The station offers a variety of programming involving MVSU, current events, and music.